Group B streptococcal infection: Screening for GBS colonization in pregnant women

 Approximately 10–30% of women are colonized with GBS during pregnancy.
 Nevertheless, during pregnancy, colonization can be temporary, intermittent, or continual.
-Because of this the GBS colonization status of women can change during pregnancy, only cultures carried out ≤5 weeks before delivery and predict quite accurately the GBS carrier status at delivery.
+Because of this, the GBS colonization status of women can change during pregnancy, and only cultures carried out ≤5 weeks before delivery can predict quite accurately the GBS carrier status at delivery.

-In contrast, if the prenatal culture is carried out more than 5 weeks before delivery, it is unreliable for accurately predicting the GBS carrier status at delivery.
+In contrast, if the prenatal culture is performed more than 5 weeks before delivery, it is unreliable for accurately predicting GBS carrier status at delivery.
 Because of that, testing for GBS colonization in pregnant women is today recommended by the ACOG at 36–37 weeks of gestation.

-It is important to note that the ACOG now recommends performing universal GBS screening between 36 and 37 weeks of gestation instead of at 35–37 as previously recommended by the CDC.
+The ACOG now recommends performing universal GBS screening between 36 and 37 weeks of gestation instead of at 35–37 as previously recommended by the CDC.
 This new recommendation provides a 5-week window for valid culture results that includes births that occur up to a gestational age of at least 41 weeks.

 The clinical samples recommended for culture of GBS are swabs collected from the lower vagina and rectum through the external anal sphincter.
-Vaginal-rectal samples should be collected using a flocked swabs preferably.
-Compared with fiber swabs, these swabs release samples and microorganisms more efficiently than conventional fiber swabs.
+Vaginal-rectal samples should be collected preferably using flocked swabs.
+Compared with conventional fiber swabs, these swabs release samples and microorganisms more efficiently.

-The sample should be collected swabbing the lower vagina (vaginal introitus) followed by the rectum (i.e., inserting the swab through the anal sphincter) using the same swab or two different swabs.
+The sample should be collected by swabbing the lower vagina (vaginal introitus) followed by the rectum (i.e., inserting the swab through the anal sphincter) using the same swab or two different swabs.
 Cervical, perianal, perirectal, or perineal specimens are not acceptable, and a speculum should not be used for sample collection.

 Samples (swabs) can be taken by healthcare professionals, or self-collected by the mother accurately after appropriate instruction.